CiscoDevNet/dnac-python-path-trace/README.md

 The source and destination IP address of the hosts.
 The Source and destination can also be addresses of interfaces on network-devices as well.

 - Source: Enter the IP address from which you want the trace to start
-- Destination: Enter the IP address, host name, username, or application name at which you want the trace to end
+- Destination: Enter the IP address, hostname, username, or application name at which you want the trace to end

 :warning: Path traces from the a router's loopback interface or a wireless controller's management interface are not supported